kupl/SeamFuzz-Artifact/README.md

 ```
 /SeamFuzz-Artifact$ ./scripts/get_instrumented_target.sh [FUZZBENCH] [FUZZER] [BENCHMARK]

-[FUZZBENCH]: an absolute path to FuzzBench Framework.
+[FUZZBENCH]: a path to FuzzBench Framework.
 [FUZZER] : any fuzzer in FuzzBench/fuzzers.
 [BENCHMARK] : any benchmark program in FuzzBench/benchmarks.
 ```